takelley1/linux-notes/vim.md

 `"*y`           = copy into PRIMARY register
 `"+y`           = copy into CLIPBOARD register

-> note: the PRIMARY and CLIPBOARD registers are managed by X11 (not Vim), so data copied into these
+> NOTE: the PRIMARY and CLIPBOARD registers are managed by X11 (not Vim), so data copied into these
         registers can be used elsewhere in the X11 session [1]

 `“xy`         = copy selection to register `x`